FreeLoaderz/constitution/ADAO-Constitution-v01.md

 (g) **“ADAO Property"** means any Token or other asset, right or property licensed to or on deposit with or owned, held, custodied, controlled or possessed by or on behalf of ADAO, including any Token on deposit with or held, controlled, possessed by or on deposit with the Designated Smart Contract.

+(h) **"Designated Communication Platform"** means the Discord server, chat room, or other such communication platform that shall be deemed the primary online venue for ADAO Members to gather.
+The online address of this platform shall recorded in the metadata of a Non-Fungible Token minted on the Designated Blockchain and placed in the ADAO Treasury.

-(h) **“Designated Blockchain”** means at any given time, the version of the digital blockchain ledger that at least a majority of nodes running the Designated Client on the Designated Blockchain Network recognize as canonical as of such time in accordance with the Consensus Rules.
+(i) **“Designated Blockchain”** means at any given time, the version of the digital blockchain ledger that at least a majority of nodes running the Designated Client on the Designated Blockchain Network recognize as canonical as of such time in accordance with the Consensus Rules.

-(i) **“Designated Blockchain Network”** means the Cardano mainnet as recognized by the Designated Client.
+(j) **“Designated Blockchain Network”** means the Cardano mainnet as recognized by the Designated Client.

-(j) **“Designated Client”** means the Daedalus client available at https://github.com/input-output-hk/daedalus
+(k) **“Designated Client”** means the Daedalus client available at https://github.com/input-output-hk/daedalus

-(k) **“Designated Smart Contract”** means the smart contract holding the ADAO Identity Token on the Designated Blockchain.

 (l) **“ADAO Identity Token”** means the Non-Fungible Token on the Cardano Blockchain with Token Identifier 2f1ca92cbb53b23e214393fa230a25da97bbcc9e55d76e211a4deccf.4144414f.

+(m) **“Designated Smart Contract”** means the smart contract holding the ADAO Identity Token on the Designated Blockchain.

+(n) **“Ancillary Smart Contract”** means any smart contract that is produced by the Designated Smart Contract for the purpose of DAO operations.

-(m) **“Distributed ADAO Property”** means any asset, right or property that was once ADAO Property and has been distributed to a DAO Member.
+(o) **“Distributed ADAO Property”** means any asset, right or property that was once ADAO Property and has been distributed to a DAO Member.

-(n) **“Legal Order”** means any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy.
+(p) **“Legal Order”** means any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy.

-(o) **“Legal Proceeding”** means any private or governmental action, suit, litigation, arbitration, claim, proceeding (including any civil, criminal, administrative, investigative or appellate proceeding), hearing, inquiry, audit, examination or investigation commenced, brought, conducted or heard by or before, or otherwise involving, any court or other governmental entity or any arbitrator or arbitration panel.
+(q) **“Legal Proceeding”** means any private or governmental action, suit, litigation, arbitration, claim, proceeding (including any civil, criminal, administrative, investigative or appellate proceeding), hearing, inquiry, audit, examination or investigation commenced, brought, conducted or heard by or before, or otherwise involving, any court or other governmental entity or any arbitrator or arbitration panel.

-(p) **“Liability”** means any debt, obligation, duty or liability of any nature (including any unknown, undisclosed, unmatured, unaccrued, unasserted, contingent, indirect, conditional, implied, vicarious, inchoate derivative, joint, several or secondary liability), regardless of whether such debt, obligation, duty or liability would be required to be disclosed on a balance sheet prepared in accordance with generally accepted accounting principles and regardless of whether such debt, obligation, duty or liability is immediately due and payable.
+(r) **“Liability”** means any debt, obligation, duty or liability of any nature (including any unknown, undisclosed, unmatured, unaccrued, unasserted, contingent, indirect, conditional, implied, vicarious, inchoate derivative, joint, several or secondary liability), regardless of whether such debt, obligation, duty or liability would be required to be disclosed on a balance sheet prepared in accordance with generally accepted accounting principles and regardless of whether such debt, obligation, duty or liability is immediately due and payable.
 To be “Liable” means to have, suffer, incur, be obligated for or be subject to a Liability.

-(q) **“Lien”** means any lien, pledge, hypothecation, charge, mortgage, security interest, encumbrance, other possessory interest, conditional sale or other title retention agreement, intangible property right, claim, infringement, option, right of first refusal, preemptive right, exclusive license of intellectual property, community property interest or restriction of any nature including any restriction on the voting of any security or restriction on the transfer, use or ownership of any security or other asset.
+(s) **“Lien”** means any lien, pledge, hypothecation, charge, mortgage, security interest, encumbrance, other possessory interest, conditional sale or other title retention agreement, intangible property right, claim, infringement, option, right of first refusal, preemptive right, exclusive license of intellectual property, community property interest or restriction of any nature including any restriction on the voting of any security or restriction on the transfer, use or ownership of any security or other asset.

-(r) **“Material Adverse Exception Event”** means that one or more of the following has occurred, is occurring or would reasonably be expected to occur:
+(t) **“Material Adverse Exception Event”** means that one or more of the following has occurred, is occurring or would reasonably be expected to occur:
 - (i) a Consensus Attack adversely affecting the results or operations of the Designated Smart Contract;
 - (ii) the Designated Smart Contract having become inoperable, inaccessible or unusable, including as the result of any code library or repository incorporated by reference into the Designated Smart Contract or any other smart contract or oracle on which the Designated Smart Contract depends having become inoperable, inaccessible or unusable or having itself suffered a Material Adverse Exception Event, mutatis mutandis;
 - (iii) a material and adverse effect on the use, functionality or performance of the Designated Smart Contract as the result of any bug, defect or error in the Designated Smart Contract or the triggering, use or exploitation (whether intentional or unintentional) thereof (it being understood that for purposes of this clause “(iii)”, a bug, defect or error will be deemed material only if it results in a loss to an ADAO Member or ADAO of at least 25 percent of such ADAO Member's distributable interest in ADAO Property and/or 15 percent of the ADAO Property);